DilshanAnupriya/Movie-Hub/README.md

 Movie Hub 🎬

-Movie Hub is a full-featured Movie Web Application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Movie Hub is a full-featured Movie Web Application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and three.js .
 It allows users to explore movies, leave reviews and ratings, manage watchlists, and interact with a user-friendly interface.

 Key Features 🚀